-Important: for the group change to be effective, in Ubuntu 18.04, you have to completely reboot the system 3.
+Important: for the group change to be effective, you have to completely log out from your session and log in again (no need to reboot).
 A workaround is to run newgrp dialout, but it is not global.
 You have to run it in each terminal.

-Now, you can run picocom -b 115200 /dev/ttyUSB0, to start serial communication on /dev/ttyUSB0, with a baudrate of 115200.
+Run picocom -b 115200 /dev/ttyACM0, to start serial communication on /dev/ttyACM0, with a baudrate of 115200.

 If you wish to exit picocom, press [Ctrl][a] followed by [Ctrl][x].